batuhan-basoglu/Cool-Shopping-Site/README.md

 # Accounts

-There are bugs with creating any user but here are some existing users.
+Here are some existing users for login

 * Admin:
     * E-Mail: admin@gmail.com